manifoldsolutions/MNIST-by-hand/README.md

-## Learning MNIST dataset with 1 hidden layer fully connected network "by hand",
+## Learning MNIST dataset with 1 hidden layer fully-connected network "by hand",
 ### that is using only Google JAX's numpy-equivalent for GPU
 ### acceleration.
 Forward propagation and backpropagation both
 ### explicitly calculated in terms of the appropriate matrices.